10 Top-Rated Tourist Attractions in the Balearic Islands

 Just a few steps away from the Plaza de España is the Iglesia del Carmen, a Carmelite church with an adjoining cloister.
 The arcades of the cloister are now used as a venue for the town's traditional market, the Mercat des Claustre.
-Held every day of the week from morning until the afternoon, this bustling market includes stalls selling fruits, vegetables, other food products, clothing, jewelry, and typical items from Menorca.
+Held every day of the week starting at 7am in the morning until the late afternoon, this bustling market includes stalls selling fruits, vegetables, cheese, bread, pastries, and specialty foods, as well as clothing.

 In the beginning of September, Mahón celebrates the Fiestas de La Mare de Déu de Gràcia de Maò.
 A joyous several-day event honoring the Virgen de Gràcia, the festival features parades, a children's fair, musical entertainment, dancing, street parties, and fireworks.